fredgibbs/fredgibbs.github.io/tutorials/_posts/2012-10-12-extract-geocode-placenames-from-text-file.md

 ---
 layout: post
-title: Extract and Geocode Placenames from a Textfile
+title: Extract and Geocode Placenames from a Text File
 date: 2012-10-12 00:00:00
 category: tutorial
 ---

 This tutorial explains how to write a python script to read places from a text file and geolocate them (get latitude and longitude coordinates).
 It covers how to send requests to the Google Geocoding API and process the JSON response that it returns.

+This kind of script can be extraordinarly beneficial in making a quick map of places from a list of places that you've been recording somewhere.

 ---